-These grassy plants with bright green shamrock-shaped leaves and delicate white flowers bloom continually through the year.
+These grassy plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually through the year.
 They are easy to care for because they are kind of like a weed.
 Once they take root, they keep growing and spread if not in a container.

 If you have a plant in a pot, put them in a sunny spot, water them when you remember, and you will be rewarded.